Yes. Actually, you can refinance an SBA loan.

 And 7a loans of less than 15 years DO NOT have a prepayment penalty, so if you have a 7a with a term of less than 15 years there is no penalty to refinance.

-7a loans of longer than 15 years, which are the most common SBA commercial real estate loan, have a prepayment penalty of just 3 years.
+The 7a is the most common SBA commercial real estate loan.
+It has a 25 year term and amortization and a prepayment penalty of just 3 years.
 The penalty is what is considered a “three year declining penalty” or “step down” because the penalty for paying off the loan early (or paying down more than 25% of the principal in any of the first 3 years) is either 5, 3 or 1% depending on whether your pay it off or down in years 1, 2 or 3.
 It is actually a very simple and reasonable penalty compared to many types of commercial loans that frequently have penalties that last 5 to 10 years and at higher percentages.

 SBA 504 Loan Prepayment Penalty